mskcc-microbiome/butyrate_and_icb_2025/data_processing/shortbred_analysis/README.md

 - `output`: desired output file.  ie: {$sample_name}_butyrate.txt".
 - `tmp_dir`: name of a temporary directory this analysis can use while running. (ie {$sample_name}_shortbred_tmp)
 - `threads`: treads used in test (can default to 1 if needed).

+submit the job!

+`sh data_processing/shortbred_analysis/shortbred_test_run.sh` or if submitting as a LSF job: `bsub < data_processing/shortbred_analysis/shortbred_test_run.sh`.

+#### Submit a list of jobs:

+Given a folder of `fastq.gz` files, run a job to submit the shortbred analysis on all of them.
+We wrote an example script for doing this here:

+`data_processing/shortbred_analysis/shortbred_run_on_folder_example.sh`

+You may need to modify this for your exact use case.

+To run it, modify the dir

 ### Snakemake: